What is a Knowledge Panel?

 So this power to change Google’s algorithmic understanding (Entity Identity) is not only vital for your Google Business Card but also for how Google represents your brand whenever it appears in the SERPs, Entity Optimisation, your E-A-T and therefore all your SEO efforts.

-List of all wins:
+List of all gains:

 - Managed to change his Knowledge Panel subtitle in three weeks.